This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Why visit this music festival?
 For some camping, music – festival fun!

 Situated on the banks of the Macdonald River, with picturesque surrounds – it is a peaceful scenic village that comes alive for this event, and camping couldn’t be any more easy, fun or relaxing.
 The St Albans Folk Festival provides the best campsites, which feels miles away from the city!

-While every festival will have some noise, choose to camp on the scenic banks of the river in a quiet zone and you will have the best of both worlds: a good night’s sleep so you can enjoy fun days and nights out too!
+While every festival will have some noise, choose to camp on the scenic banks of the river in a designated ‘quiet zone’ and you will have the best of both worlds: a peaceful night’s sleep so you can enjoy fun days and nights out too!

 It is not only an easy place to camp, but surrounded by nature it gives you the space to totally relax.
-With a variety of exceptional performances that keep you entertained throughout the entire event – it is also a family-friendly festival (with designated quiet zones – but you’ll need to book early), and a perfect place to switch off (with limited phone reception, it forces you to disconnect from technology and have some valuable me or family time).
-It also has important amenities – places to buy food and drinks (or rather festival stalls, there are no shops in the village), and includes facilities such as showers and toilets.
+With a variety of exceptional performances that keep you entertained throughout the entire event – it is also a family-friendly festival (with designated quiet zones – but you’ll need to book early), and a perfect place to switch off, with limited phone reception, it forces you to disconnect from technology and have some valuable me or family time.
+It also has important amenities, and places to buy food and drinks (or rather festival stalls, there are no shops in the village).

 St Albans Folk Festival exudes an intimate atmosphere, where over 4 days of music fun, there are a myriad of things to see and do.
 However, there is no rushing about at this festival.
 The beauty of this event is that you can sit back, relax and enjoy local or international acts as you witness shining talents, all performers here will certainly take you on a journey.